eslavecki/C-Programming/README.md

 # C-Programming-Croatian
- Collection of C programms written in Croatian language.
+ Collection of console applications written in C programming language.